After many years of campaigning, the Sunscreen (Product Safety Standard) Act finally became law!

-Sunscreens will be regulated under the Fair Trading Act (FTA) and it will be mandatory for products to meet the Australian and New Zealand sunscreen standard.
+Sunscreens are now regulated under the Fair Trading Act (FTA) and it is mandatory for products to meet the Australian and New Zealand sunscreen standard.
 Companies that breach the requirements face fines of up to $600,000.

 We’re all vulnerable to NZ’s harsh sun.
 However, with no regular testing required under the mandatory sunscreen standard, you can’t always trust what’s on the label.